JohnHop/useless_isam/docs/part3.md

 );
 ```

-Writing data should not be a problematic.
+Writing data should not be problematic.

 ## Generating index file